What is the process for claiming for a work injury?

 - Negotiation

-- Winning your claim and receiving your compensation
+- Receiving your compensation

-Online research - find out how your solicitor can help with your injury
+Online research - find out how your solicitor can help

 A useful first step is to check online for information about making a claim.
+You can find case studies, payout examples, and compensation calculators to see if you may have a valid claim and how much it could be worth.

 Get free and impartial advice from an expert

-- How you were injured
+- What happened and how you were injured

 - Whether you are likely to have a claim